stangeorge/learn-go/index.md

 	}
 	timeTaken(fourTimes, n)

->&ast; 4 times in a row: Fibonacci Using Iteration
+> * 4 times in a row: Fibonacci Using Iteration
 >: 2697763845588227525:  1.099461051s
 >: 2697763845588227525:  1.102832038s
 >: 2697763845588227525:  1.12779254s